-We’re about to get anywhere from 18-24 inches of snow in the New York Metropolitan Area over the next two days.
+We’re about to get anywhere from 18-24 inches of snow in New York over the next two days.
 Have you ever noticed how snowfall is measured the same way toddlers are?
-It’s never two-and-a-half feet or two-and-a-half years; it’s always 19.6 inches or months or something like that.
-I’m sure there’s a reason why we equate snow and children mathematically, although I am not going to attempt it à la Alan Turing.
-I will take a creative turn at bat, though, and say that snow and children are related through the snow sled.
+It’s never two-and-a-half feet or two-and-a-half years.
+It’s always 19.6 inches or months or something like that.
+I’m not sure why we equate snow and children mathematically, although I will take a creative turn at bat and say that snow and children are related through the snow sled.
 The two go, as it were, hand in glove.

 I have wonderful memories of sledding down hills and icy streets as a kid on Staten Island.
 We’d spend hours at it, my buddies and I, even in the dark when the threat of being plowed under by a passing car was very real.
 My Flexible Flyer consisted of wooden slats, rusted metal runners, and a crossbar for steering that you could turn with your hand or a rope.
 We’d return home spent and frozen, leaning our sleds up against the wall in the garage or the side of the house.

 Once inside, we’d pretty much forget about the sled, which is why I never heard of a kid polishing the wood or greasing the runners.
 These weren’t surfboards and we weren’t too concerned with how we looked.
 I suppose when you’re all bundled up it doesn’t matter anyway.

 Recently, I saw an advertisement online for a snow sled–admittedly top of the line–on sale for $430.
 It had been reduced by $100 and was available while supplies last, which made me think they still had a lot of them.
 At that price, I wasn’t surprised.
 But I wondered who spent that kind of money on a sled?